St Basil's Cathedral

 For me it’s an added bonus as I really enjoy meeting and engaging with people from all parts of the world.
 It’s one of the joys of travel.
 Is it not?

-But how do you photograph crowds moving past and/or through an otherwise static architectural scene?
+But how do you photograph crowds that are moving through an otherwise static architectural scene in a place like Red Square?

 Well, you can start by exploring the fact that those two elements of the photo are so completely different.